Kentucky : Safety by City

 It’s actually hard to get lost in this small town.

-terrorism, or suspicious items (unless the item is legitimately suspicious).
+In such a strong military town, you should avoid making ANY kind of joke about the military, terrorism, or suspicious items (unless the item is legitimately suspicious).

 It’s also wise to never bring up the Civil War unless you want to get into a debate about states’ rights.